spookysalsa/medermade.github.io/week-2/12-gps1-1/README.md

 Choose 1 member of your pair and create a new repo called phase-0-gps-1.
 Initialize this with a readme amd add the MIT license.
 If open source licensing is all Greek to you, read [this article](http://choosealicense.com/) after the session.

 Navigate to the settings of the repo (right side of the page).
-Add your pair as collaborators on this project so they can push to the repo.
+Add your pair as a collaborator on this project so they can push to the repo.

 ## Release 1: Clone the Repo